AFUDIrk/CADDeck/README.md

 ![switch monitor side](images/iodebug.png)

-It shows the status of the joystick, encoder and buttons.
+It shows the status of the joystick, Push-Sensor and buttons.
 You should be able to see the result of each joystick movement or button selection.
 Note that the values ​​are shown as 1 when unselected and 0 when selected (pressed).

 The joystick X and Y data and the rotate and zoom data may fluctuate slightly.
 This is normal as the joystick has not yet been calibrated at this point.